dotnet/corefx/README.md

 ## How to Engage, Contribute and Provide Feedback

 Some of the best ways to contribute are to try things out, file bugs, and join in design conversations.
+If you are having issues with the Full .NET Framework or .NET Runtime and need to file issues, the best ways to file a bug are at [Connect](http://connect.microsoft.com/VisualStudio) or through [Product Support](https://support.microsoft.com/en-us/contactus?ws=support) if you have a contract.

 Want to get more familiar with what's going on in the code?
 * [Pull requests](https://github.com/dotnet/corefx/pulls): [Open](https://github.com/dotnet/corefx/pulls?q=is%3Aopen+is%3Apr)/[Closed](https://github.com/dotnet/corefx/pulls?q=is%3Apr+is%3Aclosed)